 i thought it should be on the base of the number not 10 :/

 did you like my solution, isn't it?? ;-)

 Since all the cool kids are submitting this one, I thought I'd join the fun. :-)

-Find out value of polynomial at different value.
+Find out value of sine given by degree.

 Find the treasures in MATLAB Central and discover how the community can help you!

 Choose a web site to get translated content where available and see local events and offers.
 Based on your location, we recommend that you select: .

 You can also select a web site from the following list: